Here’s what we know about COVID-19 and vitamin D

 Here’s the story behind the headlines you may have seen: A team led by Cristian Ilie, a principal research scientist for NORC at the University of Chicago, recently published a study that raised the question of a possible relationship between lowered vitamin D status and the severity of COVID-19 symptoms, as well as deaths.

-To conduct the study, which was published in the journal Aging Clinical and Experimental Research, the team analyzed data on average levels of vitamin D among populations of different European nations.
+To conduct the study, which was published in the journal Aging Clinical and Experimental Research, the team analysed data on average levels of vitamin D among populations of different European nations.
 Then, they compared each national average with that country’s number of COVD-19 cases and COVID-19 deaths per million people (as of April 2020).
 The trend they observed: The higher a country’s average level of vitamin D, the fewer cases of COVID-19 and deaths from COVID-19 were reported.

 Speaking with WW, IIie says this study builds on earlier findings suggesting that vitamin D may protect against acute respiratory infections.
 Nevertheless, he cautions, his research concerning COVID-19 and vitamin D is preliminary and has considerable limitations—such as the lack of universal testing protocols for COVID-19.